 Decide on the venue

 You need to come to a decision about whether you’d like the party to be held at home or at a venue.
-This, of course, all depends on the space you have available and whether you’ll be happy to clear up the mess afterwards!
-Remember, if you’re holding a party for extremely young kids, you’re probably going to need to cater for their parents too, as they will stay around and keep an eye on them.
+This, of course, all depends on the space you have available and whether you’ll be happy to clear up the mess afterward!
+Remember, for extremely young kids, you’re probably going to need to cater to their parents too, as they will stay around and keep an eye on them.
 Take into consideration that venues do get booked up extremely quickly, so don’t take any chances by leaving it to the last minute.

 We hope this guide has given you some useful tips on how to go about planning your child’s upcoming party while guaranteeing total success.